dappnode/DAppNodeDocs/docs/user/guides/validation-muticlient.md

 ## Short Multiclient Guide

-1. The user connects to their DAppNode via Wifi or VPN
+1. The user connects to their Dappnode via Wifi or VPN
 2. Picks between their validator client of choice (depending on the Network this includes: Prysm, Lighthouse, Teku, Nimbus or Lodestar)
 3. With the installation of any client, a second package gets installed called `Web3Signer`.
 This package will hold the keys and avoid having them in two places at the same time
 4. User imports the keys into Web3Signer via the UI of the package